tessel/this-week-in-tessel/2016-06-28-Rust-Reach-Fractal.md

 We've come some of the way towards making Tessel 2 the base for a product you can take to market.
 But we're not all the way there yet.
 Here are some of the issues we see:

-1. It's not easy for most of our users to take the tools we've created so far and go to market.
+1. It's not easy for most of the Tessel community to take the tools we've created so far and go to market.
 If you don't come from an electrical engineering background, the next step might be insurmountably daunting.
-You might not know what things you can afford to remove from the design, or how much efficiency or cost they would save you.
+Firstly, you might not know what the next step is: what do you when you have one of something and want more?
+What do you need to change, or make, and why?
+Secondly, if you wanted to make your design more efficient, you might not know what things you can afford to remove from the design, or how much efficiency or cost they would save you.
-1. Connected device products tend to exist in a networked configuration, usually involving several low-cost, low-power nodes.
+1. Connected device products tend to exist in a networked configuration, usually involving several low-cost, low-power devices.
+A standard for usability in this vein is the ability to run on a battery for months to years.
 This makes Tessel 2 not well suited to a lot of product applications.
 1. You can optimize to a point, but at the end of the day you are running JavaScript.
 This might not be as efficient or as innately reliable as you want your product to be.
+Additionally, you might have needs that are not supported in the language.

 ## A path forward: Rust, Reach, and Fractal

 Drawing on some exploratory work we did over a year ago, we think we can work on these problems such that their solutions build upon each other.
 Here's the idea:

 1. Work on improved **Rust** support.
-The Rust language is more efficient and explicit than JavaScript and should serve well in production.
+The Rust language executes code much faster and more robustly than JavaScript and should serve well in production.
 The code is overall pretty legible, and it's a welcoming community with good documentation.
 We've already begun tooling for this on the [tessel-rust](//github.com/tessel/tessel-rust) repo.
 1. Build on this for our **Tessel Reach** project: cheap, low-power BLE boards which break out to Tessel module ports.
 Tessel Reach boards serve as sensor nodes in a star network and are directed by a central Tessel 2 board.
 You program Tessel 2 in JavaScript; it compiles and sends as-needed communication in Rust to Reach nodes.
 We have a prototype of this implemented in Rust as the Gossip protocol.
 We also have some prototype hardware for this.
 You can see a bit more detail on [this issue](https://github.com/tessel/project/issues/142).
 1. Use the JavaScript --> Rust compilation work to begin building the **Fractal** project: software tooling to help you optimize your prototype (software and hardware) into production.
-Explicit hardware requirement and memory-efficient software can let us begin to suggest hardware optimization.
-Eventually, this would move toward easily comprehensible messaging, such as "use Gossip to compile to Rust and reduce your file size of X to Y", "you aren't using Module Port B, remove it?" and "you're only using Y memory- you may want to consider this cheaper chip (link)".
+Explicit hardware requirements and memory-efficient software can let us begin to suggest hardware optimization.
+Eventually, this would move toward easily comprehensible messaging, such as "compile to Rust and reduce your file size of X to Y", "you aren't using Module Port B, remove it?" and "you're only using Y memory- you may want to consider this cheaper chip (link)".

 ## What do you think?